Hold the Line: Background and writing

-Bobby Kimball had a similar experience when he heard Toto for the very first time on the radio:
+Bobby Kimball had a similar experience when he heard Toto for the very first time on the radio.

-"I was asleep, I had my alarm clock set for noon because we were gonna do something in the studio, some promo and when the alarm came on there was the radio and "Hold The Line" was playing.
-And my room was totally black and I was looking for the telephone and I called Paich and I heard him scream, he was living over there with his girlfriend and he was screaming around and falling over trying to get to the radio."

 Reception

 Cash Box said it has a "simple emphatic piano part, heavy surging guitars, pleasant turns, fine singing and strong chorus."
 Billboard said that "Kimball's exciting vocals and the scorching instrumentals highlight this tune that also boasts a scorching mix and a solid hook."

-Classic Rock History critic Brian Kachejian rated it as Toto's 2nd greatest song, saying that "The song’s mesmerizing opening lick became of the most eagerly learned piano runs that all pianist had to learn instantly."
+Classic Rock History critic Brian Kachejian rated it as Toto's second-greatest song, saying that "The song's mesmerizing opening lick became one of the most eagerly learned piano runs that all pianists had to learn instantly."

 Live performances

 "Hold the Line" has been a live staple at Toto shows.
-Steve Lukather played the song live with Ringo Starr & His All-Starr Band during tours in 2012 and 2022.
+Steve Lukather played the song live with Ringo Starr & His All-Starr Band during tours from 2012 to the present.
 Bobby Kimball has performed the song on all of his solo tours since 2009.